CIDS-484-Spring-2026/Patrick-Swedenborg-Capstone/README.md

 3. run "./shell" at the prompt type whatever input you have, press enter, then CTRL + D (signifies end of file haven't gotten around to streamlining that yet)

-4. It should return a all of the arguments you entered along with either a success code O from the parser or a failure code 1.
+4. It should return all of the arguments you entered along with either a success code 0 from the parser or a failure code 1.

 Video for Milestone 2: https://youtu.be/pKh1kU8FXv8